andrei-ce/firstShop/README.md

 It also uses technology that I have used before: mongoDB, multer, nodemailer, express.

-To use it download and type "npm i"
+To use it download and type "npm i".
+You will also need a config/default.json file with secrets:

+{
+  "mongoURI": "xxx",
+  "sessionSecret": "xxx",
+  "bcryptSecret": "xxx",
+  "stripeKey": "xxx"
+}